-For thousands of years’ Asian cultures have used turmeric as a beautiful dye, in traditional culinary dishes, and as a healing spice in Ayurvedic, Siddha, Unani, and traditional Chinese medicines.
+For thousands of years, Asian cultures have used turmeric as a beautiful dye in traditional culinary dishes and as a healing spice in Ayurvedic, Siddha, Unani, and traditional Chinese medicines.
 Turmeric is part of the ginger family, a group of plants that are known for their incredible health properties.
 Yet, the differentiating element of turmeric is a molecule called curcumin.

 Where to Get Curcumin

 For supplements, try out NatureWise.
-Not only does NatureWise sell organic items, this specific supplement offers 95 percent curcuminoids in 750-milligram capsules.
+Not only does NatureWise sell organic items, but this specific supplement also offers 95 percent curcuminoids in 750-milligram capsules.
 In addition, this supplement includes high absorption Bioperine as the active agent to help your gastrointestinal tract absorb the curcumin.

 Turmeric powder is also a great way to get that curcumin, as long as you pair the powder with that cracked pepper.
 Plus, turmeric powder, such as this Premium Quality Organic Turmeric Root Powder by Naturevibe Botanicals, is generally cheaper ($11.39 for 32 Oz) than straight curcumin supplements ($14.99 for 90 capsules).

 Last but not least, go straight for the raw turmeric root.
-While turmeric root is generally sold at your local whole foods or natural grocery store, you can also find it available online, such as this Fresh Yellow Turmeric Root product, which is being sold at $11.73 for an entire pound!
+While turmeric root is generally sold at your local Whole Foods or natural grocery store, you can also find it available online, such as this Fresh Yellow Turmeric Root product, which is being sold at $11.73 for an entire pound!

 While there are a handful of benefits related to the consumption of curcumin, one of the most prominent is its incredible anti-inflammatory properties.
 Yet, curcumin has what’s called a poor “oral bioavailability”.
 This means that the body only consumes a small portion of what you eat.
-Therefore, depending on where you want the most benefit in the body (if you want anti-inflammation help with the colon, no agent is necessary), turmeric or curcumin should be paired with a helping agent such piperine, black pepper extract.
+Therefore, depending on where you want the most benefit in the body (if you want anti-inflammation help with the colon, no agent is necessary), turmeric or curcumin should be paired with a helping agent such as piperine or black pepper extract.

 Boosts Mental Health and Cognition

-While studies have a long way to come on this, preliminary results are incredibly positive.
+While studies have a long way to go on this, preliminary results are incredibly positive.
 A study published by the Journal of the American Medical Directors Association showed that curcumin consumption decreased depression and anxiety symptoms in the test subjects.
 This may be linked to the ability of curcumin to decrease the amount of an omega-3 fatty acid called DHA, which has been linked to increased anxiety.
 On top of that, recent animal-based studies have shown that curcumin may improve memory, reduce oxidative damage, and boost cognition by increasing levels of a “brain-derived neurotrophic factor, a type of growth hormone linked to brain function.”

 Cooking with Curcumin

 It’s great for you and tastes great as well!
 Yet, how do you get the most out of your turmeric powder or curcumin extract?
-As mentioned above, it’s incredibly important to pair your spice with an engaging agent.
-When it comes to curcumin you’ll want to use fresh ground pepper.
-Luckily, these two spices go hand in hand when it comes to most recipes and, if pepper isn’t part of the recipe, it’s an easily included spice!
+As mentioned above, it’s’ incredibly important to pair your spice with an engaging agent.
+When it comes to curcumin, you’ll want to use fresh ground pepper.
+Luckily, these two spices go hand in hand when it comes to most recipes and if pepper isn’t’ part of the recipe, it’s an easily included spice!

 Sunshine Turmeric Latte/One Green Planet